nosilver4u/s3-image-optimizer/readme.txt

 The S3 Image Optimizer will optimize all your images in 1-1,000+ Amazon S3 buckets using the EWWW Image Optimizer.
 Since EWWW IO integrates directly with plugins like WP Offload Media, S3 IO is generally for folks who use a solution other than WP Offload Media to put their images on S3.
 But, if you have 20 sites sharing an S3 bucket, or have lots of buckets, and you would want to optimize them all from one place instead of 20 different sites, this is the plugin for you.

 S3 IO features a web-based bulk optimization process, and a WP-CLI interface for massive buckets.
-S3 IO is also compatible with Digital Ocean Spaces.
+S3 IO works with any S3-compatible storage service including Linode, Backblaze B2 and Digital Ocean Spaces.

 == Installation ==